usaid-cs/yesterday-i-learned/random.md

 1. Poor man's [Laksa][wikipedia 19] can be imitated with [coconut whatever][wikipedia 20], curry, beef broth, chili oil, and cheese.
 A slightly less poor man can add fishballs instead of fish cake, and pho instead of spaghetti.
 The working man may even buy bean sprouts for the occasion, and use actual tofu puff instead of pretending tofu is okay.
 1. [Earthquake lights][wikipedia 21] are visible near places before an earthquake happens.
 There is no concrete explanation so far.
 1. It's possible for an egg to crack inside the hen (before it's laid).
 This can lead to infection and such.
-1. We do not have enough nuclear weapons to blow up the moon.
-Even if we do, the moon would just clump back into a moon-size chunk.
 1. Hitler was Catholic.
 1. On learning [F# for fun and profit](https://fsharpforfunandprofit.com/about/): >These [banned] words include: "endofunctor", "anamorphism", "existential quantification", "beta reduction", "category theory", "final coalgebra", "Kleisli arrows", "Curry–Howard correspondence" and worst of all, the five letter word beginning with "m".
 1. Italian phonotactics do not usually permit verbs and polysyllabic nouns to end with consonants, excepting poetry and song, so foreign words may receive extra terminal vowel sounds.